COMMUNITY CO-DESIGN –

 Rue des Braves, is located in the municipality of Koekelberg in the North-West of Brussels.
 Rue des Brave (French) and Dapperenstraat (Dutch), has recently been approved by the Municipality of Koekelberg to be partially pedestrianized.
 Located in the leafy side of the municipality, which boasts the majestic Basilica of the Sacred Heart of Koekelberg, within Elisabeth Park.
 The street is located within a mixed area close to residential houses and apartments, a school complex and next to the community cultural centre.

-The participatory project will reach out to the local French and Dutch speaking primary schools.
-Collaborating with the local cultural centres and with potential endorsement of the municipality.
+The co-designed participatory project will reach out to the local French and Dutch speaking primary schools.
+Collaborating with the local French and Dutch speaking cultural centres and also with collaboration from Koekelberg Municipality.
 Encouraging local youth and community to co-design during this experimental phase.
 Including outreach to adjoining municipalities for Special Needs Schools participation.
 Schools that previously participated in Analogue to Digital workshops.
 Diverse youth working together further contributes to the intrinsic values of inclusivity held by Analogue to Digital.

 This initial project stage is experimental for the design of the street.
 The final urban design is due to commence in approximately 2 years time.
 Together with the municipality and relevant Brussels Region urban authorities of Perspective and respective consultants assigned to the project for this final phase implementation.
 Yet there will be hope that our experimental phase will contribute to the final stages of this urban project.

 Encouraging this community initiative, whereby youth utilise both creative and digital methods with critical thinking of elements that are important to consider when designing a safe and inclusive street for the community.
-In line with Analgue to Digital methodology, from drawing, painting, clay-making to minecraft and digital tools.
+In line with Analogue to Digital methodology, from drawing, painting, clay-making to gaming / Minecraft and digital tools.
 Building from the 2D world to the 4D.
 From the concept ideation, to the furniture design, planters and various creative place-making options.
 Encouraging youth to think about the forms, shapes, colours with tactical urbanism, accessibility for young, old and those with disabilities, for both the furniture design and overall design options.

-Also encouraging the education and importance bio-diversity and aspects of nature with green spaces for the environment and well-being.
+Also encouraging the education and importance bio-diversity and aspects of nature with green spaces for the environment and well-being in the City.
 Benefits of creative place-making and collaboration, can also encourage diverse youth to further install the ‘sense of place’, identity and sense of belonging within the community.
 Also emphasising respect to the environment.

 The project hopes to commence in early Spring.
 Due to Covid-19 restrictions, it will be initiated online with youth working on this creative project within schools and homes.
 Teachers and Parents may also co-create with the children.
 Until a time post-covid, where youth can visit the location and potentially co-create, paint, pieces of furniture, the street and elements, with community builders.
 Placing and co-designing potentially for the Summer period where community can enjoy the fruits of their labour.